Privacy Policy

 Purpose-limited processing

-We process data for requested product workflows, security operations, billing, support, abuse prevention, legal compliance, and service reliability.
+We process data for requested product workflows, security operations, billing, support, abuse prevention, tax/legal compliance, and service reliability.

 Bounded retention and deletion controls